Botspot/pi-apps/CONTRIBUTING.md

 1. Run `shellcheck` against anything you touched.
 2. If you changed an app's install/uninstall script, run the `test_build.yml` GitHub Actions workflow on your own fork (Actions tab → "Run workflow").
 Currently-supported OS images (see [README.md](README.md#supported-systems)) are pre-checked by default, so you can usually just fill in the app name and run it as-is.
+3. That workflow only proves the app installs/uninstalls cleanly — the chroot runner has no display/GPU, so it can't confirm the app actually works.
+Actually run the installed app yourself on at least one real supported system you have access to, and make a best-effort check for the ones you don't.
-3. Make sure install/install-32/install-64/uninstall scripts are executable (mode 775).
+4. Make sure install/install-32/install-64/uninstall scripts are executable (mode 775).

 ## Submitting